Khamies/khamies.github.io/_news/2025-01-07-values-and-principles.md

 - **Trust**

-  > To always be reliable, transparent, and consistent in m words and actions making others depend on me.
+  > To always be reliable, transparent, and consistent in my words and actions making others depend on me.

 - **Integrity**